Kota Batu, Brunei: Places of interest

-The archaeological site in Kota Batu was discovered in the 1950s and it was the first one in the archaeological history of the country.
+The Kota Batu Archaeological Park was discovered in the 1950s and it was the first one in the archaeological history of the country.
 Kota Batu archaeological site has since become the largest and most prominent, which has since yielded important artifacts, most notably Chinese porcelain which are datable to the Song dynasty (960–1279 AD).
 The site has also unearthed remains of stone structures from the place eventually obtained the name.
 The site has now been made into an 'archaeological park' where it is opened to the public.